elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 test result: FAILED.
 0 passed; 1 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

-As expected our test fails, the route is not implemented yet.
+Aaaand as expected, our test fails.
+We haven't implemented anything yet.
 Let's implement the route and see if we can get our test to pass.
 This is about as [TDD](https://en.wikipedia.org/wiki/Test-driven_development) as I get, I promise.

-### Going for Green
+## Going for Green

 So we need a route that maps a `GET` at `/health_check` to a handler that returns a `200 OK`.
 We will define this in a `handlers` module.